fgmacedo/python-statemachine/docs/transitions.md

 A guard function must not have any side effects.
 Side effects are reserved for actions.

+There are two variations of Guard clauses available:

 Conditions
 : A list of conditions, acting like predicates.
 A transition is only allowed to occur if